noamtashma/rfcs/text/0000-better-function-taits.md

 Second, it allows the programmer to specify if the function should receive the object by value (`T`), by immutable reference (`&T`), or by mutable reference (`&mut T`), or by any other smart pointer, and specify the needed lifetimes.

 Function traits, however, do not adopt this convention, and therefore, don't have these advantages.
 What do I mean by that?
 First, `FnMut(i8) -> i8` seems to suggest a mere function from `i8` to `i8`.
-However, in actual implementation, and in its semantics, this function receives its closure in addition to its other arguments.
+However, in implementation and semantics, it isn't.
+This function receives its closure in addition to its other arguments.
 This makes the closure act like the "self" argument in method calls.
 For example, contrast `func.call()` with `func()`.
 Therefore, `FnMut(i8) -> i8` is actually more similar to a function `fn(&mut Closure, i8) -> i8`, where `Closure` is the anonymous structure that is the closure.
 In addition, we lose the second advantage: We can't specify in which way we are accessing the closure.
 Instead, in order to specify that, we use the ad-hoc variants `Fn`, `FnMut` and `FnOnce`.

 Therefore, we suggest to change the syntax of function traits to reflect the fact that one of the inputs is the closure, much like the existing "self" inputs.
 For example, the current `Fn(i8)->i8` would be changed to `Fn(&Closure, i8) -> i8`, reflecting that the first input is actually the anonymous closure, taken by immutable reference.
 It should be noted that here `Closure` is a keyword, akin to `Self`.
-Similarly, `FnMut()` would become `Fn(&mut Closure)` and `FnOnce` would become `Fn(Closure)`.
+Similarly, `FnMut()` would become `Fn(&mut Closure)` and `FnOnce()` would become `Fn(Closure)`.
 Overall, with this proposal, the function traits become more unified with each other, are more in line with regular function calls, and reflect the actual implementation and semantics more closely.

-TODO: claim that borrow checking behaviour becomes clearer.
+In addition, I believe that function trait's borrow checking behavior is confusing.
+Even for novices that already understand the normal borrow checking rules, can be confused by the fact that an `FnMut` function has to be declared mutable for it to be called (TODO: give examples).
+I argue that showing the root cause of these borrow checking errors in the types, i.e. the implicit `Closure` input, will help clear things up for newcomers and help seasoned rustaceans as well.

 the change we view here can be seen as a trade-off between two view points on anonymous functions. the first viewpoint wants to see anonymous functions as pure as possible: it's mainly just a function that you can call - therefore it should have a type that looks like `fn(i8) -> i8`. for example, `FnMut(i8) -> i8`. it has implementation details - it has to carry around a closure, and its type has three variants, each of which has its own peculiar usage rules (only call an `FnOnce` once, can't borrow an `FnMut` multiple times, etc).